-As for M1, the response of M2-M1 and M3-M1 to a cyclical contraction is different from the response to a monetary contraction.11 This suggests that the changes in economic activity are not the predominant force also to account for the developments in broader monetary aggregates.
-However, the cyclical behavior of M2-M1 and M3-M1 is the opposite of that of M1: the response in a cyclical contraction is negative while it is positive in a monetary contraction.
+As for M1, the response of M2 - M1 and M3 - M1 to a cyclical contraction is different from the response to a monetary contraction.
+11 This suggests that the changes in economic activity are not the predominant force also to account for the developments in broader monetary aggregates.
+However, the cyclical behavior of M2 - M1 and M3 - M1 is the opposite of that of M1: the response in a cyclical contraction is negative while it is positive in a monetary contraction.
 Moreover, the correlation with the interest rate is always positive, independently from the nature of the shock.
 These results suggest that portfolio considerations are important drivers of broad money.
-In fact, in a monetary tightening, the positive spread opening up between short-term rates and long-term bond rates implies that short-term monetary assets (especially time-deposits) earn a higher return than non-monetary assets with longer maturity (e.g. government bonds), boosting M2-M1 and M3-M1.
+In fact, in a monetary tightening, the positive spread opening up between short-term rates and long-term bond rates implies that short-term monetary assets (especially time deposits) earn a higher return than non-monetary assets with longer maturity (e.g., government bonds), boosting M2-M1 and M3-M1.
 Instead, in response to a cyclical contraction, the shape of the yield curve is not affected.

-The implication of these findings is that, while M1 is counter-cyclical, M3 and M2 are not very correlated with the cycle and they are inversely related to the term-spread (see figure 2, panel b).
-To further interpret these findings, we now look at saving and time deposits.12
+The implication of these findings is that, while M1 is countercyclical, M3 and M2 are not very correlated with the cycle and they are inversely related to the term spread (see figure 2, panel B).
+To further interpret these findings, we now look at saving and time deposits.
+12

-M3-M1 and M2-M1 appear to mainly reflect the dynamics of time deposits.
-In fact, as M3-M1 and M2-M1, time-deposits are positively correlated with the short-term interest rates.
+$\mathrm{M3}-\mathrm{M1}$ and $\mathrm{M2}-\mathrm{M1}$ appear to mainly reflect the dynamics of time deposits.
+In fact, as $\mathrm{M3}-\mathrm{M1}$ and $\mathrm{M2}-\mathrm{M1}$, time deposits are positively correlated with the short-term interest rates.
 Saving deposits, instead, are mainly driven by the liquidity effect.
-Indeed, saving deposits have shorter maturity than time-deposits and, hence, behave very similarly to the overnight deposits in M1.
-Instead, the decision of holding time deposits, which have longer maturities than saving deposits, is dominated by portfolio considerations: higher short-term rates imply higher returns for time deposits which, everything else equal, should induce substitution from other, non-monetary, asset holdings.
+Indeed, saving deposits have shorter maturity than time deposits and, hence, behave very similarly to the overnight deposits in $\mathrm{M1}$.
+Instead, the decision of holding time deposits, which have longer maturities than saving deposits, is dominated by portfolio considerations:

-$^{^{11}}$ M2-M1 is of about the same magnitude of M1 and accounts for between 40 and 48 % of the whole M3 while the M3-M2 component is smaller, i.e. between 11 and 15% of M3.
+$^{^{11}}$ M2 - M1 is of about the same magnitude of M1 and accounts for between 40 and 48 percent of the whole M3 while the M3 - M2 component is smaller, i.e., between 11 and 15 percent of M3.

-12Saving deposits and time deposits have more or less equal share in M2-M1 and saving deposits are more liquid.
+$^{^{12}}$ Saving deposits and time deposits have more or less equal share in M2 - M1 and saving deposits are more liquid.